ElektraInitiative/libelektra/doc/decisions/global_validation.md

   1. first do `kdbGet` on the `spec/`-namespace
   2. then calculate which backends are needed
   3. then fetch all backends as needed
+- split loops in `kdbGet` not only according placements but also according namespace (get spec first)

 ## Decision